mindstorm8191/DarkSun/README.md

 # Dark Sun

+### How to get this running at home

+I haven't done a lot of setting up to get this to work elsewhere, so bear with me.
+This assumes you have WAMP running, and the project (at least the php & media files) are located in its www folder under /DarkSun; this will be necessary for loading models and textures
+Once you have the project unzipped, run `npm install` from the command prompt, in the Dark Sun folder.
+Make sure WAMP is running, then run `npm start`.
+This will start the client-side server

+Pitfalls

+-   If you get errors saying 'could not load' and 'failed to fetch', WAMP is not running
+-   If you get errors saying 'Access to image blocked by CORS`, the getmedia.php script is in the wrong place
+-   If you get errors saying 'Unexpected token < in JSON at position 0', the media folder is in the wrong place

 ### Gameplay

 This is a top-down spaceship shooter with RPG elements.
 Salvage parts off the enemy ships you destroy, to increase your ship's power.
 Rather than